 The PE kit acknowledges these different houses, so making it easier to identify a child’s house.

 Every alternate week there is a House Assembly and the children gather together with their House Tutor (a member of teaching staff).
-House Points are counted for each class and the child with the most is given a house badge to wear for two weeks and a certificate.
-At the end of each term the child with the most house points in the infants and juniors is presented with a cup which stays in school and a certificate to take home.
-Pupils earning 100 and 200 plus house points receive a special certificate from the Headmaster in end of term assemblies.
+House Points are counted for each class and the house with the most house points has their flag flown and is rewarded with a Non-Uniform day at the end of each half term.
+At the end of each term the House with the most house points is presented with a cup which stays in House.
+The House Points are reward points given by teaching staff and other adults around school to children who demonstrate one of the school’s six values.

+There is an annual organised theme day within school where the children are divided into mixed-aged house groups to take part in different activities.
 The House system also acts as a competitive element for inter-house sports activities at selected times of the year.
-At the end of the school year the ‘House’ with the winning number of house points is awarded ‘The Governors’ Cup’.
+At the end of the school year the ‘House’ with the winning number of House Points is awarded ‘The Governors’ Cup’.
 This award takes place on the final day assembly – it is a most exciting moment for every child!